 All of this may cause baby to not go to sleep or wake them up frequently at night.
 If you suspect pain or allergies in your baby, check with your pediatrician.

 If nothing works, your baby maybe wants to be just with you.
 It is big of a change for him to adjust to this too bright, too noisy world that we all live in.
 He needs your warmth, comfort, shelter, and nourishment to get used to this world.

 As a mom, you want to make sure you are there when he needs you.
 If your newborn is not sleeping and very fussy, try skin-to-skin and let him sleep on your chest.

 Occasionally, a newborn is unable to sleep for reasons that are not as easy to determine.
 Here are some tips to help your newborn sleep or get them into a natural Circadian rhythm of 24 hours.

 1. Establish a Bedtime Routine

-Once you find out when your baby takes her longest stretch of nighttime sleep, you want to start bedtime routine 30 min before they usually get sleepy.
-The bedtime routine usually involves quiet, low key, relaxing activities to help them wind down in mood of sleep.
+Once you find out when your baby takes her longest stretch of nighttime sleep, you want to start a bedtime routine 30 min before they usually get sleepy.
+The bedtime routine usually involves quiet, low-key, relaxing activities to help them wind down in the mood of sleep.